wil-gerard/bert-bot/README.md

 ## About The Project

-BERT Q&A is an exploration in natural language processing.
-Users can ask a pretrained Tensorflow model a question based on the context of a text passage and receive an answer.
+BERT Q&A is a web app exploring natural language processing.
+Users ask a question and receive an answer based on the context of a text passage.

 ## Features